 My subject matter is drawn from other people, although it’s nice to find a personal parallel if something upsets me.
 Anger is always a big motivation, and outrage gets me all fired up.
 But one thing I particularly hate is confessional lyrics, the one where people reach down inside their tormented souls and tell me how much they hurt — that’s really selfish and petty!
 If you have all that pain, by all means express it but be a little self absorbed about it and look around you at other people, because everyone has pain and frustration and you can find parallels if you look for them.
 For example, the song ‘Distant Early Warning’ (from the ‘Grace Under Pressure’ LP) contains the line ‘The world weighs on my shoulders,’ which is an expression of worldly compassion that any sensitive person feels occasionally.
 You feel so rotten, because the world is such a mess, so many people are starving and unhappy.
 It’s an extreme that represents a feeling most people have from time to time.
 Yet I certainly wasn’t going to put it in terms like ‘Oh, I’m so depressed.’
 I wanted to get across the point of world-weariness and sadness rather than self-pity.

 This theme is a recurring one of mine, and even on ‘Hold…’ there’s ‘Turn The Page,’ which expresses the same attitude: how sensitive can you afford to be?
 If you’re watching the news or reading a paper, how much can you afford to feel?
 How much can you get involved in the world without wanting to kill yourself immediately?

 [And back to what I wrote originally…]

-Having said that, you can still support me in the usual way (here I go naked in the streets with that pathetic sign!): show some interest, buy my albums on Bandcamp.
-You could even subscribe for an annual fee.
-That would be greatly appreciated!
+Having said that, you can still support me anyway you want (here I go naked in the streets with that pathetic sign!): show some interest, buy my albums on Bandcamp, listen to them on Spotify.
+Feel free to get in touch and say hi, too.